Abkhazia national football team: Football

 After a revival in 2012, Abkhazia competed internationally under the umbrella of the CONIFA.
 The team made their debut in the CONIFA World Cup in 2014 and won the edition that they hosted in 2016.
+In 2018, they won a match against Tibet 3-0 in the World CONIFA Championship at London.
+But later, the defending champions went out at the first stage.
+They drew 2-2 with Northern Cyprus in their final group game and made an exit after the group stage itself.

 In 2019, Abkhazia made their first appearance ever in the CONIFA European Cup, where they finished third.